charlietanksley/adventofcode/README.md

    otherwise been short on time I might've gone ahead and tried to 'write' (that is, copy) either a binary tree or linked list to use as something like a set.
 That will probably have to happen soonish.

+### Day 4

+This one really killed me.
+The `C` got over my head _fast_ but even once I switched to Python it was hard for me.
+I just don't think I really conceptualized the problem well.
+For the next one I want to try to get really clear on the expected inputs and outputs before I start coding.